Applied-Cognition-and-Safety-Lab/XR-Attentional-Visual-Field-Task/README.md

 5. Add any assets necessary for your experiment to the TaskRoom scene.
 This could include things such as, a virtual environment, virtual objects, eye-tracking add-ons, etc.

 6. Modify the experiment settings on the Experiment Settings object located in the InfoScreen scene.

+7. Build the Unity project and run the Unity-generated executable.

+8. The application has a built-in interface that is used to control the flow of the experiment, including starting the practice session, starting the experiment, and ending the current task.
 <br>
 <br>